 W&W today

-Today, W&W serves as the guiding vision for land conservation throughout New England and eastern New York.
+Today, W&W serves as a guiding vision for land conservation throughout New England and eastern New York.

 The vision has grown to include hundreds of partner organizations and several related initiatives, including: